11 True Crime Movies That Will Chill You to the Bone

 Reversal of Fortune

 Celebrity lawyer Alan Dershowitz wrote a book about a true life case involving the wealthy von Bulows.
 The wife slipped into a coma while her husband underwent a high profile trial for her attempted murder.
 In the film version, Glenn Close plays the affluent Sunny, and her fate is the center of the film’s mystery.
 Did she fall into the coma by accident?
 Or did husband Claus put her there in an attempt to inherit her loads of wealth?
 Jeremy Irons won the Best Actor Oscar for his portrayal of the hard-to-trust European noble husband who claims to be innocent.
 Watch this enthralling drama and try to figure out if you believe the defendant’s story or not.
 Irons will keep you guessing the whole time.
+Don’t forget to listen to these true crime podcasts for more true crime stories.

 Johnny Depp plays a police detective in this eerie slasher film that chronicles the investigation of Jack the Ripper in late 1800s London.
 Though never solved conclusively, the Jack the Ripper murders are based on the true history of a series of gruesome murders of women in Whitechaple England during the Victorian era.
 From Hell captures the macabre and grisly nature of the settings and the crimes.
 There’s a strong sense of disturbing nightmare, despite the love story between Depp and Heather Graham as real life victim Mary Kelly, whose fate here veers from actual history.
 Prepare for shadowy visuals that capture the gloom at the heart of the tale.